 ‘Fußball,’ or soccer as Americans call it, is huge in Germany.
 You’ll see bars full of crazed football fans on big game evenings, and it’s not uncommon for big rivalries to sprout between fans of opposing teams.

-Football fans who choose to study abroad in Germany will be especially at home in Munich, where the whole city can be seen sporting the red colors of home team Bayern Munich when they have a big game, and where you’ll need to buy your tickets in advance if you want to catch a match.
+Football fans who choose to study abroad in Germany will be especially at home in Munich, where the whole city can be seen sporting the red colors of home team Bayern Munich when they have a big game.
+Keep in mind that you’ll need to buy your tickets in advance if you want to catch a match.

 Forthrightness Will Help You Communicate

 Germans are very direct and outspoken, straightforward, and honest.
-If someone asks ‘How are you?’
+If someone asks, ‘How are you?’
 They mean it as a serious question, not as a small-talk starter to be brushed off with, ‘Oh, I’m fine.’
-If someone asks you how you are, they expect to hear about you, your family, how you’re feeling and what your plans for the next little while are.
-By contrasts, Americans’ proclivity for shallow small talk is one that some Germans find downright frustrating.
+If someone asks you how you are, they expect to hear about you, your family, how you’re feeling, and what your plans for the next little while are.
+By contrast, Americans’ proclivity for shallow small talk is something that some Germans find downright frustrating.

-Furthering this intercultural communication crisis is the fact that German humor is often blunt to the point of seeming rude by American standards, and often relies on context rather than a knowing ‘wink’ or obvious guffaw to deliver the punchline.
-I promise once you get used to it though, you’ll find Germans are actually hilarious.
-Also, get used to making lots of eye contact.
+Furthering this intercultural communication crisis is the fact that German humor is often blunt to the point of seeming rude by American standards and often relies on context rather than a knowing ‘wink’ or obvious guffaw to deliver the punchline.
+I promise once you get used to it, though, you’ll find Germans are hilarious.
+Also, get accustomed to making lots of eye contact.

 Sundays are for Coffee & Cakes

 Even though Germany has a very liberal attitude towards religion, they have a very strict attitude towards ‘No Work on Sundays,’ leftover from when it was still considered ‘the Lord’s Day.’
-This means not only are most stores closed (except for train stations, and some other necessary conveniences), but Germans don’t like to see you doin anything that disturbs the peace, or looks like hard work.
+This means not only are most stores closed (except for train stations and some other necessary conveniences), but Germans don’t like to see you doing anything that disturbs the peace or looks like hard work.
 This means no mowing the lawn, doing anything loud, or even practicing music.

 Save your Sundays for hanging out and relaxing with family and friends.
-On Sunday afternoons in particular, Germans are very fond of serving coffee and cakes, sort of their version of a British high tea.
-Some bakeries even open for a couple hours on Sundays just so Germans can pick up some cakes for this very reason.
+On Sunday afternoons, Germans are very fond of serving coffee and cakes, sort of their version of a British high tea.
+Some bakeries even open for a couple of hours on Sundays so that people can pick up some cakes for this very reason.

 Germany is a Wonderful Study Abroad Destination

-To give you an idea of just how easy it can be -- when I left for Germany the only sentence I could say was, ‘Your house looks nice,’ and ‘I’m hungry.’
+To give you an idea of just how easy it can be -- when I left for Germany, the only sentence I could say was, ‘Your house looks nice,’ and ‘I’m hungry.’
 I was the only English exchange student in my class, and I still had a total blast.
-Germany is an absolutely wonderful destination for study abroad, and one that makes fitting into another lifestyle quite easy for English speakers.
+Germany is a wonderful destination for study abroad, and one that makes fitting into another lifestyle relatively easy for English speakers.
 From Hamburg in the north to Munich in the south, there’s plenty to do and love from the big cities to the natural wonder of this country, and living there gives you a chance to explore it first-hand.